ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 }
 ```

-The runtime will fetch the remote configuration (if given) and merge it with the configuration inlined in the document, before sending a request to `configRewriter` endpoint given by the vendor.
-The vendor can then use this data server side to construct and return a new rewritten configuration.
+The runtime will fetch the remote configuration (if given) and merge it with the configuration inlined in the document, then send a request to the vendor provided configRewriter endpoint.
+The vendor uses this data server side to construction and return a new rewritten configuration.

-The runtime will then merge all these configurations in order to determine the final configuration.
-This will happen in this order of precedence (highest to lowest):
+The runtime then merges all the provided configuration to determine the final configuration in order of highest to lowest precedence:
 1. Rewritten Configuration
 1. Inlined Configuration
 1. Vendor defined configuration